1. Determination of Post-mortem Interval by Analysis of Citrate Content of Bone

 Emmert, G. L., Brown, M. A., Geme, G., Simone, P., Cao, G. (2007).
 Project 2873, Awwa Research Foundation.

 Polymeric membranes can be used for a variety of applications including gas and liquid extraction, recovery and purification of organic solvents, and sample introduction for analytical instrumentation.
-The extraction of volatile, non-polar compounds from a liquid or air matrix is governed by the concentration gradient that exists between the membrane-matrix interfaces.
+The extraction of volatile, non-polar compounds from a liquid or air matrix is governed by the concentration gradient that exists between the membrane-matrix interfaces (Figure 2).
 Two main processes are involved in the permeation process.
-(1) Convection resulting in mass flow in the axial direction and (2) Diffusion resulting in mass flow in the radial direction with respect to tubing walls.[1, 2, 3] For analytical purposes, steady state conditions (Fick's first law) should be satisfied as fast as possible to reduce sampling times.
+(I) Convection resulting in mass flow in the axial direction and (II) Diffusion resulting in mass flow in the radial direction with respect to tubing walls.1- 3 For analytical purposes, steady state conditions (Fick's 1st law) should be satisfied as fast as possible to reduce sampling times.
 The main goal of this project is to evaluate various polymeric membranes for the extraction of volatile compounds from drinking water.
 A membrane, which can rapidly, selectively, and reproducibly extract analytes is desired.
+Student researcher(s) who have worked on this project evaluated both non-porous and porous membranes, gained experience using a membrane introduction flame ionization detection system, and learned to use mathematical modeling/computational software.

 The student researcher(s) working on this project will conduct a literature survey, evaluate both non-porous and porous membranes, gain experience using a membrane introduction flame ionization detection system, and learn to use mathematical modeling software.